 \section{Abstract}

 Prompt highlighting steers a large language model to prioritize user-specified text spans during generation.
-A key challenge is extracting steering directions that capture the difference between relevant and irrelevant contexts, rather than shared structural patterns common to both.
+A key challenge of existing Key-editing approaches is extracting steering directions that capture the difference between relevant and irrelevant contexts, rather than shared structural patterns common to both.
 We propose \prism{} (\textbf{P}rojection-based \textbf{R}elevance-\textbf{I}nformed \textbf{S}teering \textbf{M}ethod), which decomposes the difference between positive and negative cross-covariance matrices to maximize discriminative energy while eliminating shared directions.
 Each attention head receives a continuous softplus importance weight, letting weak-but-useful heads contribute at reduced strength.
 The framework extends naturally to Value representations, capturing content-channel signal that Key-only methods leave unused.
-Across four benchmarks and five models, \prism{} matches or exceeds the best existing method on 19 of 20 configurations, with relative gains up to +10.6\%, while halving the fluency cost of steering. \prism{} also scales to long-context retrieval, outperforming the best existing method by up to +4.8\% relative gain. \prism{} is compatible with FlashAttention and adds negligible memory overhead.
+Across four benchmarks and five models, our methods match or exceed the best existing method on 19 of 20 configurations, with relative gains up to +13.0\%, while halving the fluency cost of steering.
+Our methods also scale to long-context retrieval, outperforming the best existing method by up to +5.1\% relative gain. \prism{} is compatible with FlashAttention and adds negligible memory overhead.